denson/superset/README.md

 - Click on the top left and click on compute engine
 - Click on create instance.
 - Choose standard options.
-- 1 CPU Ubuntu 16.04 instance should work.
+- 2 CPU Ubuntu 16.04 instance* should work.
 Allow HTTP and HTTPS
 - The instance should be created.

+* 2 CPU's are needed because of this [nginx bug](https://bugs.launchpad.net/ubuntu/+source/nginx/+bug/1581864)

 ---

 ## Basic Machine Setup